Photonsters/PhotonFileValidator/README.md

 The linux installer is build from the same source, but not tested.
 Feel free to test and provide feedback.

 [Download Linux version](https://github.com/Photonsters/PhotonFileViewer/raw/master/release/release/photonfileviewer-1.0-linux-installer.run)

+## Usage

+### Open a slice file
+With the open button you can browse your local file system for files with the .photon file extension.
+When a file has been selected, it will load the file.

+During load, it will translate each layer to an image and check you file for overhangs and unsupported areas.
+The application will update status information so you can follow the process.

+When the load is done, it will show layer 0, which is the first layer the printer will print.
+If will also show if the model extends beyond the border or have islands.

+## Save the file
+If you want to try printing the file with other settings, select the save button.
+In the save dialog you will be able to change the file name, the normal exposure time, the off time, the bottom layers count and the bottom layer exposure time.

+## Show Information
+With the show information button you can see the following information:

+- Build area set in the file, should be 68.4 * 120.96 mm for the Photon printer.
+- Resolution of the printer, should be 1440 * 2560 pixels for the Photon printer.
+- Print information

+The Print information contains the layer height, the total number of pixels on all layers, the *extimated volume of resin* to be used and the *time* it will take to print it.

+## Jump to layers with to large model areas.
+If you set a safty border margin, each layer is check for areas that expand outside the margin.
+The application will show a list of the first layers.
+Use the >> button to jump to the next layer.
+If there are no more layers, it will go back to the first again.

+## Jump to layers with islands
+If you model contains islands, if will show a list with the first layer numbers.
+With the >> button you can quickly jump to the next layer that contains islands.

+As small islands can be hard to find, the application will draw horizontal and vertical cross lines to help you locate the islands.
+If the island area are very big, no cross lines will be drawn.

+## Show previews
+The slicer produces preview images that is used by the printer to help you select the correct model to print.
+You can also see the preview images in the file viewer application.

+## Print Margin
+You can optional set a safety margin.
+When a safty margin is set, the application will check that all model layers is not printed outside the margin.

+The margin is set in pixels (0.04725mm) and you find the settings in the file photon.properties in the folder where the jar file is installed.
+You can edit the file with a text editor.

+The default is: margin=0

+## Time calculations
+In the information dialog you can see the estimated time for the print.
+The Photon slicer is known (versions 1.3.6 and before) for showing false print times.
+The reason is that the application is not including the peel time (the time is takes to remove the model from the FEB).
+On a standard Photon printer the peel time is 5.5 seconds.

+If you modify the Photon printer to have faster or slower peel time, so to handle this you can change the settings used to calculate the time.
+You find the settings in photon.properties file where the jar is installed.

+The default is: peel=5.5

+### Command line usage
+You can use the application from the command line: java -jar PhotonFileCheck.jar

+You can add a Photon slice file name as argument, and the file will be loaded when the application starts.

 ## Developer Information